Dirty Jacket

 Dirty Jacket #474 (b.
-2004) is an American rodeo bucking horse that is specialized in bareback and saddle bronc riding.
-He competes in the Professional Rodeo Cowboys Association (PRCA) and won the 2014 and 2015 PRCA Bareback Horse of the Year award.
+2004) is an American retired rodeo bucking horse that was specialized in bareback and saddle bronc riding.
+He competed in the Professional Rodeo Cowboys Association (PRCA) and won the 2014 and 2015 PRCA Bareback Horse of the Year award.
 In 2024, he was inducted into the Texas Rodeo Cowboy Hall of Fame.

 Background

 Dirty Jacket was foaled in 2004 by Night Jacket and out of Dirty.
 He is a bay gelding.
 This bronc is well known for his bucking style and manner of rearing out of the chute.
 He was purchased by Pete Carr Pro Rodeo around 2–3 years old.

 Career

 On July 30, 2019, at the Eagle County Fair & Rodeo, Rusty Wright matched up with Dirty Jacket for a 91-point score.
 Wright dealt with some anticipation prior to the ride due to the reputation of this horse.
 Horses of Dirty Jacket's calibre spend time in the TV pen at the National Finals Rodeo (NFR), which is meant for rank horses.

-Dirty Jacket has bucked at the NFR every year since 2009.
+Dirty Jacket bucked at the NFR every year since 2009.
 He was a two-time PRCA Bareback Horse of the Year.
 He won the award in 2014 and 2015.
 In 2019, his owners began to use him for saddle bronc riding as well.
 He continued his high-score career in this new event.

 In 2014, when Dirty Jacket won his first bareback award, he was 10 years old.
 He also won the second place award the year before (2013) and the third place the year before that (2012).
 His owner, Pete Carr, was hoping he would just make the top three.
 Carr was honored when he came in first.
 His reservations were due to the fact that the horse had been injured at the San Antonio Stock Show and Rodeo on February 22.
 Nearly six months later, the horse returned on July 27 and competed at Cheyenne Frontier Days in Cheyenne, Wyoming.
 The horse never lost a step; Richmond Champion had a 91-point ride on him to win the finals and the average.